mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die: “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by two emperors in different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by two emperors in [two] different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect him after his death.
 So [the Emperor] wanted [him] to have something; that's why he asked, “What do you need after your death?”

 > The National Teacher said, “Build a seamless monument for me.”

 A *seamless monument* is a very common term in Buddhism.

-If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates, there is a huge lantern by a small pond, where people let go of fish and turtles, whatever.
+If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates there is a [seamless] lantern by a small pond, where people let go of fish and turtles, whatever.
 So that is *freedom*; that pond is a place for the fish and turtles to be free from the dangerous situation in life.
 So by this pond you have a big lantern.
 You know the lanterns in the temple?
-Not like this [metal] type of lantern; you can see them in pictures. (*Transcriber’s Note*: Probably a stone lantern, [*tōrō*](glossary#tōrō).)
+Not like this [little] type of lantern; you can see them in pictures. (*Transcriber’s Note*: Probably a stone lantern, [*tōrō*](glossary#tōrō).)
 [In Zen], these lanterns are called *seamless lanterns*.
-The pond is called [*hoshō*], which means “let the beings be alive” – just let go of [these beings].
-So for this, you cannot have any attachment to fish and turtles you have caught; just let go of it. [...]
+The pond is called [*hōshō*], which means “let the beings be alive” – just let go of [these beings].
+So for this, you cannot have any attachment to fish and turtles you have caught; just let go of it.
+So [this means] *formless*.
 In [*Prajnaparamita*](glossary#Prajnaparamita), we say *formless*: no eyes, no ears, [et cetera].

 So a seamless lantern or a seamless monument is not a particular monument or lantern, but this is exactly [the] picture of life and death.
 Life is really a seamless lantern, seamless monument.
 [When you] take care of life just like a seamless monument, then at that time you can really transmit human culture to the next generation.

 #### 8:25

-Because life which we can perceive is filled with pros and cons, successes and failures, praise and suffering.
+Because in our life, what we can perceive is filled with pros and cons, successes and failures, pleasure and suffering.
 Lots of stuff there, named [zazen](glossary#zazen), and [Katagiri](glossary#Katagiri), and the trees, and suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

-But this is [taking up] those names.
-You call it life and death.
-Take off those clothes completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them out.
+But this is [taking out] those names.
+Life and death; you call it life and death.
+Take off those clothes completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them [out].
 What’s left?

-What’s left is really important, because this is the *quality* of life.
+That *what’s left* is really important, because this is the *quality* of life.
 Life is already a name you put on it, but you have to know the *quality* of life.
-You say death, but that death is a name of death which you put on it; you have to know the real quality of death.
-What is the quality of death?
+You say death, but that death is a *name* of death which you put on it; you have to know the real quality of death, what is the quality of death.

 [In] zazen, [...] sitting right now, right here means you cannot bring any name, any concept into what you do: so-called “zazen,” or “breath,” or “concentration.”
 Nothing.
 While we have even slightly *something* in zazen, it’s not real zazen.
 Zazen is exactly touching the real core, the quality of life and death.
-If you take off all things, what’s left?
+If you take out all things, what’s left?

 That is, Buddhism always says, [*emptiness*](glossary#emptiness).

-Emptiness is not a nihilistic quality of existence.
+But emptiness is not a nihilistic quality of existence.
 The quality of existence, so-called emptiness, is really *dynamic working*.
-But no one can touch it, because it’s really *dynamic*.
+[But] no one can touch it, because it’s really *dynamic*.

-#### 12:19

-From this point, when you experience success, you feel good – but you cannot [stay in] success for long, because you cannot succeed in anything without human effort.
+From this point, when you experience success, you feel good – but you cannot [stay in] success for long.
+Because you cannot succeed in anything without human effort.
 So regardless of whether you succeed or not, failure or success, you have to continue to make every possible effort to live.
 If you have a certain business, constantly you have to take care of it.

 So strictly speaking, why don’t you take off the clothes of success and failure, pros and cons – and then what’s left?
 Nothing to get in your hand.
 But is it just silence?
 Is it just nothing to do?
-No, I don’t mean that.

-*Nothing*, emptiness, dynamic working, means full aliveness of your life.
+No, I don’t mean that. *Nothing*, emptiness, dynamic working, means full aliveness of your life.
 So you have to do something from day to day, beyond success and failure.
 You have to really devote yourself to taking care of life.
 This is [...] *seamless* life.
 Seamless life, seamless death.
-And then at that time, we can really [weave] so-called human culture.
+And then at that time, we can really [receive] so-called human culture.

 I told you before, culture is not just received from somebody else: “Oh, this is a beautiful culture.”
 I don’t think this is something you have to do.
 You should receive the culture from somebody, but culture is not just to receive.
 You have to *light the candle* of culture.